zlatamigas/SurveyPlatform/README.md

 ## Functional roles

-The platform supports the following roles and their corresponded functionality:
+The platform supports the following roles and their corresponded functionality.

 |                                       | ADMIN |  USER | GUEST |
 |                    :-                 |  :-:  |  :-:  |  :-:  |